 Some advantages of bottle feeding your baby, instead of breastfeeding them, is that you can easily see and measure the amount of milk they are ingesting every day.
 But, do your know how many ounces should a baby eat?

 First, it’s important to remember that each child is different, and, because of that, what a baby ingests is not necessarily the same amount as another baby of the same age.
 As your child grows, you’ll notice that sometimes they will be very hungry; while others, they eat less than usual.
 This is totally normal since each baby determines the ideal amount of milk according to their growth needs.
-That’s why it is important to feed your baby on demand, which means giving them as much milk as they desire until they are satisfied.
-Also, that amount will be a good indicator that your baby is eating enough.

 How many ounces should a baby eat at each stage of development?